Click Here To Schedule A Consultation

 • Nodules, like cysts, are larger and more painful than many other types of acne.
 These lesions form deep below the skin’s surface, too, and do not form a “head” but instead look like a firm red bump.
 The biggest difference between cystic acne and nodular acne is that cysts are pus-filled, whereas the material within nodules is a harder, firmer substance.

 Not all acne breakouts will result in scarring.
 Inflammatory acne is the most likely type of lesion to cause scarring; however, any acne lesion may potentially result in acne scars.
-Acne scars develop due to inflammation causing irreparable damage to underlying skin tissue, so breakouts of cysts and nodules should be treated by a dermatologist as soon as possible.
+Acne scars develop due to inflammation, causing irreparable damage to underlying skin tissue, so breakouts of cysts and nodules should be treated by a dermatologist as soon as possible.
 Popping pimples significantly increases the likelihood of acne scarring, as it exacerbates inflammation.
 To obtain the best cosmetic results from acne scar treatment, it is important to start by managing any active acne breakouts.
 Expert dermatologist Dr. Michele Green in NYC will work with you to eliminate your acne and reduce the appearance of scars to provide a healthy, smooth, clear, and radiant complexion that lasts.

 How many types of acne scars are there?